-- When the university is unable to proceed with investigative resolution, such as lack of information in the report or request by the Complainant that an investigation not move forward, the university may take other remedial measures as appropriate to remedy the effects of the alleged Sexual Harassment and/or prevent its recurrence.
-Remedial measures may also be implemented when it is determined that inappropriate behavior occurred, but that the behavior did not rise to the level of a policy violation. - Remedial measures may include, but are not limited to: - a.
-Providing training on Sexual Harassment. - b.
-Increasing security in a designated space. - c.
-Changing policy or procedure. - d.
+- When the university is unable to proceed with investigative resolution, such as lack of information in the report or request by the Complainant that an investigation not move forward, the university may take other remedial measures as appropriate to remedy the effects of the alleged sexual harassment and/or prevent its recurrence.
+Remedial measures may also be implemented when it is determined that inappropriate behavior occurred, but that the behavior did not rise to the level of a policy violation. - Remedial measures may include and are not limited to: - a.
+Providing training on sexual harassment; - b.
+Increasing security in a designated space; - c.
+Changing policy or procedure; and - d.
 Conducting climate checks.